 The Rx: Atkinson suggests boosting collagen intake by drinking more bone broth and adding collagen powder to your smoothies or coffee.
 "Just don't confuse collagen protein with the rich amino acid protein that your muscle needs," she said.
 "You want them both."

 During hormonal changes, women are more susceptible to injuries like plantar fasciitis, carpal tunnel syndrome, and tendinitis—though it's not precisely clear how—says Atkinson.

-The Remedy Rx: To help prevent injury, Atkinson suggests doing more extended warm-ups and cooldowns.
+The Rx: To help prevent injury, Atkinson suggests doing more extended warm-ups and cooldowns.
 Also, vary your exercise and try to avoid repetitive movements.
 "Even at your desk top all day, take breaks frequently and stretch your forearms," she suggests.
 "When you're lifting weights, keep your joints in alignment and have a trainer observe you for small things you might be doing that could put torque on those susceptible joints."

 Your Body Synthesizes Protein Less Effectively

 Atkinson explains that your body synthesizes protein less effectively than it used to after you reach 50—so muscle losses can be accelerated in those who don't eat adequate protein in their diets.
 "That too is thanks to more years on the planet!" she says.

 The Rx: Atkinson says that the best method to deal with this is being active.
 "Being active means you're better at protein synthesis than if you were sedentary," she explains.
 "So stay active and then follow strength training with a high protein meal about an hour or two afterward.
 Strength training improves muscle protein synthesis!"

 Your Libido Declines